Rajinikanth on Cauvery Water issue: ‘Time is not right for IPL match’

 In what seemed as his longest media address since he announced formation of his political outfit, Rajinikanth on Sunday said the time is not right for an Indian Premier League match to be organised in Tamil Nadu’s capital Chennai.
 Interacting with media in Tamil language, Rajinikanth asked his followers to wear black badges in protest against the IPL match.
+The actor turned politician also said that Centre should pay immediate attention to the matter.

 Rajinikanth’s statement came at a time when Tamil actors Kamal Haasan, Vijay, M Nassar and Vishal joined a protest demanding the formation of Cauvery Management Board (CMB).
 Dhanush, who is the son in law of Rajinikanth, was also seen at the protest.